freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-visual-design/change-animation-timing-with-keywords.md

 ---

 ## Description

 <section id='description'>

-In CSS animations, the <code>animation-timing-function</code> property controls how quickly an animated element changes over the duration of the animation.
-If the animation is a car moving from point A to point B in a given time (your <code>animation-duration</code>), the <code>animation-timing-function</code> says how the car accelerates and decelerates over the course of the drive.
+In CSS animations, the `animation-timing-function` property controls how quickly an animated element changes over the duration of the animation.
+If the animation is a car moving from point A to point B in a given time (your `animation-duration`), the `animation-timing-function` says how the car accelerates and decelerates over the course of the drive.

 There are a number of predefined keywords available for popular options.
-For example, the default value is <code>ease</code>, which starts slow, speeds up in the middle, and then slows down again in the end.
-Other options include <code>ease-out</code>, which is quick in the beginning then slows down, <code>ease-in</code>, which is slow in the beginning, then speeds up at the end, or <code>linear</code>, which applies a constant animation speed throughout.
+For example, the default value is `ease`, which starts slow, speeds up in the middle, and then slows down again in the end.
+Other options include `ease-out`, which is quick in the beginning then slows down, `ease-in`, which is slow in the beginning, then speeds up at the end, or `linear`, which applies a constant animation speed throughout.

 </section>

 ## Instructions

 <section id='instructions'>

-For the elements with id of <code>ball1</code> and <code>ball2</code>, add an <code>animation-timing-function</code> property to each, and set <code>#ball1</code> to <code>linear</code>, and <code>#ball2</code> to <code>ease-out</code>.
-Notice the difference between how the elements move during the animation but end together, since they share the same <code>animation-duration</code> of 2 seconds.
+For the elements with id of `ball1` and `ball2`, add an `animation-timing-function` property to each, and set `#ball1` to `linear`, and `#ball2` to `ease-out`.
+Notice the difference between how the elements move during the animation but end together, since they share the same `animation-duration` of 2 seconds.

 </section>

 ## Tests

 <section id='tests'>

 ```yml